TaeminDA/portfolio/README.md

 - 📫 How to reach me **k.taeminko@gmail.com**
 - 🔤 I speak: 🇰🇷 🇬🇧 🇩🇪

 - I do my projects on **Google Colab**.
 You can find my project on my Github and I attached a Google Colab link to that.
+Some plots do not appear on Github.
+For this reason, I recommend you to go to the attached link to look around my projects.

 ------
 ## Just for fun